 Dealul Verde (The Green Hill) was built by a couple from Bucharest that dreamt about building a fairyland, a place of relaxation for their family and friends.

-Its construction started in 2018 and Dealul Verde is today one of the most unique places to stay in Romania.
-Many blogs and magazines compare the beautiful rooms to the houses from Hobbit, the famous J.R.R.
+Its construction started in 2018, and Dealul Verde is today one of the most unique places to stay in Romania.
+Many blogs and magazines compare the beautiful rooms to the houses from the Hobbit, the famous J.R.R.
 Tolkien novel.

 While all huts have all the modern amenities, they look as if they’re part of a fantasy story and fit perfectly in the natural frame.

 Cosama Village has a sauna, hot tub, barbeque area, and hammocks for relaxing.

 Salciua, Sub Piatră 510A, Alba